Supervised learning with probabilistic morphisms and kernel mean embeddings: Introduction

 \subsection{Main contributions}

-In this article, we present several main contributions to statistical learning theory:
+In this article, we present several contributions to statistical learning theory:

 1. Introduction of the Generative Model: We introduce the concept of a generative model of supervised learning, which serves as a comprehensive framework encompassing all models in supervised learning theory, as well as models of probability measure estimation.
-This framework naturally incorporates the concept of a correct loss function, providing a unified perspective on these related areas.
+In particular, by incorporating the concept of a correct loss function, we unify two approaches to statistical learning mentioned above in the Generative Model.

 2. Characterization of Regular Conditional Probability Measures: We provide characterizations of regular conditional probability measures $\mu_{\Yy|\Xx}$, which are essential for understanding the underlying probabilistic relations in supervised learning.
 These characterizations allow us to establish a solid foundation for our subsequent analyses and investigations (Theorems \ref{thm:marginal}, \ref{thm:errorRKHS}).